jesand/webcp/README.md

 webcp
 =====

-Copy a subtree of a web site, with smart URL filters
+Copy a subtree of a web site, with smart page filters.
+Distinctive features:

+- Crawl pages without saving them, in order to discover links to the pages you really want.
+- Automatically crawl from the Internet Archive instead of the live site (please be nice to the Archive!)

+__WORK IN PROGRESS:__ This program is not yet ready to use.
+If you're interested,

 Compiling
 ---------